Clinical Practice Guideline Manual

 c.
 Endorsement by collaborators

-Collaborators on the guideline are given the chance to endorse the guideline before it is published.
+Collaborators on the guideline are given the chance to endorse the guideline after approval by the Board of Directors and before it is published.
 The collaborators will be sent the embargoed guideline, and given a month to decide upon endorsement.

-Upon completion, the AAFP submits its guidelines for publication in the Annals of Family Medicine.
+Upon completion, the AAFP submits its guidelines for publication in a peer-reviewed journal, as appropriate.
 The guideline manuscript undergoes independent editorial review, and a decision is made about publication.
 Due to the nature of journals, all supporting materials (such as tables with quality ratings of studies) may not be able to be published.
 All supporting materials that are relevant to the guideline that are not published will be made available on the AAFP website.

 b.
 Copyright issues